 All current and former PAL students are able to take advantage of exam accommodations throughout the Fall and Spring semesters.
 Students are encouraged to discuss with their professors what tests they may need to take with accommodations in the PAL AT Center.
 A test session at the AT Center is easily requested by students using a simple sign-up in advance.
 In the AT Center, students are able to take their exams in a reduced distraction environment where Kurzweil readers and use word processing programs are available.
 Normally, students are allowed to sit for tests and exams for a period not to exceed twice the length of the test.
 For example: if a student has a test in a class that meets for 75 minutes, then the extended time for the test would normally be 150 minutes, or 2.5 hours.
 Exceptions can be made on a case-by-case basis.

-PAL students may also receive assistance in registering for individual memberships in Bookshare.
-Bookshare is a free program for students with a qualifying disability.
+Students may also receive assistance in registering for individual memberships in Bookshare - a free program for students with a qualifying disability.
 PAL instructors or the Assistive Technology Center can assist the preparation and completion of the Bookshare membership form.

 PLEASE NOTE: Since operating systems and personal configurations vary, it is not possible to provide extensive individualized support to each student.
-For books not available in Learning Ally or Bookshare, PAL can direct students to sources of materials but we can provide only limited technical assistance due to the increasing variety of audiobook providers, player software, and devices.
+For books not available in Bookshare or other publishers, PAL can direct students to sources of materials but we can provide only limited technical assistance due to the increasing variety of audiobook providers, player software, and devices.
 For students needing in depth technical assistance, we suggest contacting technical support for the computer or for the specific software.

-PAL has Kurzweil 3000 Professional installed on six computers.
+PAL has Kurzweil 3000 firefly installed on all workstations.
 Kurzweil 3000 is software that reads text out loud, providing audio support for college reading materials.
-Kurzweil 3000 Professional allows for text to be either scanned from hard copy or "virtually scanned" from PDF.
+Kurzweil 3000 firefly allows for text to be either scanned from hard copy or "virtually scanned" from PDF.
 The program will also read many web pages.
 Features include highlight text as the material is read, dictionary look up of unfamiliar words, ability to control the reader's voice type and speed, and saving text as an audio file (MP3 or WAV).
 Training is available by appointment.
 Many students find that a brief introductory session is all that is required before successfully using this important tool.

 Dragon Naturally Speaking